DeekshithaMunigala/Currency-Converter/README.md

 -
 ## Demo

-You can see a live demo of the FAQ accordion [here](https://currency-converter-rosy-nu.vercel.app/)
+You can see a live demo of the Currency Converter [here](https://currency-converter-rosy-nu.vercel.app/)

 ## Getting Started